mozilla/dxr/docs/source/download-boot-and-build.rst

 Booting And Building
 ====================

+DXR runs only on Linux at the moment (and possibly other UNIX-like operating systems).
 The easiest way to get things set up is to use the included, preconfigured Vagrant_ VM.
 You'll need Vagrant and a provider for it.
 We recommend VirtualBox.

 First, run these commands in DXR's top-level directory::